HISTORY OF THE RESERVE

 On 9 September 2017 the developer marketed both Lot 28 Albert Ruttle Drive and Lot 29 John Flagg Rise as a package.
 Only Lot 28 was identified as carrying a 173 Agreement.
 This was the first time that neighbours had any knowledge that Lots 28 and 29 were not a Reserve.

 Lots 28 and 29 were sold to the current owners in early 2018.
-They have been trying to sell them since early 2019.
+The buyer couldn't work out how to move forward, and on-sold them to two different parties in 2019 (Lot 28) and 2020 (Lot 29)

 BASS COAST SHIRE COUNCIL NOT RESOLVING ISSUES